andubiel/STIG-CISCO-IOS-XE-L2S/README.md

 # STIG-CISCO-IOS-XE-L2S
 Automated STIG Compliance for Cisco IOS-XE Layer 2 Switches.

-Status: 🛠️ In Development - Functional for CAT II and CAT III Evaluation/Remediation.
+Status: 🛠️ Functional for CAT I CAT II and CAT III Discovery/Evaluation/Remediation.

 This repository provides an Ansible-based framework to automate the security hardening of Cisco IOS-XE switches in accordance with the Security Technical Implementation Guides (STIG).
 It handles the full lifecycle of compliance: from discovering the current state of the network to evaluating security gaps and remediating vulnerabilities.